alejandr088/holbertonschool-simple_shell/README.md

 <details>
 <summary><h3>Usage</h3></summary>
-To use the simple shell, compile the source files using the provided gcc command: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+<b>To use the simple shell, compile the source files using the provided gcc command:</b>
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 Once compiled, run the shell using the following command (basic mandatory shell):